-But it’s easy to do salad right, and to make salads worthy of being a mainstay of your diet.
+So how to you elevate your salads from good to great?
 To start, if you want to make outstanding salads, you must have a contraption known as a salad spinner.
-These whirring devices seem like the epitome of one of those gimmicky kitchen gadgets that never quite work as advertised, and get used twice before getting re-gifted to the next sucker.
+These whirring devices may seem like the epitome of those gimmicky kitchen gadgets that never quite work as advertised, but the truth is they are vital to making a fantastic salad.

 But a salad spinner is right up there with a chef’s knife, a skillet, and a cutting board as items no kitchen should be without.
 Why?
 It all comes down to the fact that oil and water don’t mix—so if your lettuce and greens are even slightly wet, your salad dressing will slide off your veggies quicker than rain off a raincoat.
 Without a salad spinner, instead of the dressing clinging to your veggies, you’ll have a watery pool of dressing on your plate.
 Blech.

-Once you’ve got a salad spinner, your next step is to make sure you go beyond the usual assortment of vegetables.
+Once you’ve got the required kitchen equipment, your next step is to go beyond the usual assortment of vegetables.
 Lettuce, cucumber, and tomatoes are all fine, but why not get creative and add at least a five other items?
 Apart from hard winter squash or potatoes, pretty much every vegetable in the produce section is fair game.
 Some especially good choices: